Enterprise Architecture, LeanIX

 1. Component Users: The first to notice that an IT component is reaching the end of its useful life are those who use it on a daily basis.

-4. IT Team: This team is responsible for removing obsolete technology and installing new solutions, as well as maintaining components until they are replaced.
+4. IT Team: This team is responsible for removing obsolete technology and installing new solutions, as well as maintaining the components until they are replaced.

-Building a Technology Risk Management Community
+Building a Community for Technology Risk Management

 Enterprise Architecture, LeanIX